 - 2 teaspoons minced garlic

-- Use a medium cookie scoop or spoon to scoop the meat.
-Then form into 1 1/2" balls and place on the pan.
+- Use a medium cookie scoop or spoon to scoop the meat mixture.
+Form into 1 1/2-inch balls and place on the baking sheet.

-- Bake uncovered for 17-20 minutes, or until no longer pink in the middle.
+- Bake uncovered 17 to 20 minutes, or until no longer pink in the middle.
 Turn halfway through, so the bottoms don't brown.

-- Simmer meatballs with marinara sauce for 10 minutes and serve over noodles if desired.
+- Simmer meatballs with marinara sauce, if desired, for 10 minutes.